-Supporters of ISIS have started to mount a challenge to AQAP's dominance of the jihadi landscape in Yemen by carrying out a number of attacks on Shia mosques in the country.
-Despite these efforts by ISIS, AQAP remains relatively unaffected by the group's growing presence in Yemen.
+Supporters of ISIS have mounted a challenge to AQAP's dominance of the jihadi landscape in Yemen by carrying out a number of attacks on Shia mosques in the country.
+Despite these efforts by ISIS, AQAP remains relatively unaffected by the group's growing presence there.

-The recent advance of the Houthi movement in Yemen has also had an impact on AQAP, which views Zaydi Shia (the sect that the Houthis are drawn from) as heretical.
-AQAP has been involved in operations against the movement for several years, but in recent months has escalated its attacks.
-A bombing on the same day as the Charlie Hebdo attack in France targeted the movement, killing 38 people and injuring 66 in Sanaa, Yemen.
+The advance of the Houthi movement in Yemen has had an impact on AQAP, which views Zaydi Shia (the sect that the Houthis are drawn from) as heretical.
+AQAP has been involved in operations against the movement for several years.
+A bombing on the same day as the Charlie Hebdo attack in France in January 2015 targeted the movement, killing 38 people and injuring 66 in Sanaa, Yemen.
 In both July and August 2016, AQAP suicide attackers killed at least 10 in each incident, the first targeting military checkpoints, and the latter soldiers loyal to the Yemeni president.